kimsavinfo/no_sql_tp02/README.md

 > gem install redis

-* MongoDB : open-source document database (mongo, mongoid and bson_ext)
+* MongoDB : open-source document database (mongo 1.11.1, mongoid 2.8 and bson_ext 1.11.1)

-<!> Be careful, you can be confronted with incompatible versions.
+<!> Be careful, you can be confronted with incompatible versions if you take the new ones
-It is recommended to use :
-'mongo', '~> 1.11.1'
-'mongoid', '~> 2.8'
-'bson_ext', '~> 1.11.1'

 * JSon : lightweight data-interchange format